Core Concepts

 Reading and writing values

-Inside a runner.active() block, you can read and write tag values directly:
+Inside a with PLC(...) as plc: block (or with runner: when you have a runner from a fixture), you can read and write tag values directly:

 State.value = "g" # Write (one-shot, consumed after one scan)